If you’re looking into renting in Spain, find out where and how to rent a Spanish property and what quirks to expect from the Spanish property market.

 While holiday and short-term lets require a licence, long-term lets don’t.
 As a result, properties vary in quality and the descriptions vary in accuracy.
 Property portals that offer languages other than Spanish sometimes use automatic computer translations, so be sure to confirm that the key features exist when you view the property.

-Since 1 June 2013, all properties for long-term lets (rather than holiday lets) are required to have an energy efficiency certificate.
+All properties on long-term lets are required to have an energy efficiency certificate.
 This will often help you spot houses that will be expensive to heat or which are older, as new properties will typically have a good energy rating.

 Applying for a property in Spain